Logicalshift/desync/README.md

 let number = Desync::new(0);
 ```

-It supports two main operations. `async` will schedule a new job for the object that will run
+It supports two main operations. `desync` will schedule a new job for the object that will run
 in a background thread.
 It's useful for deferring long-running operations and moving updates
 so they can run in parallel.